Stimdia Homepage #2 - copy

-• Use of subcutaneously inserted temporary pacing leads.
+• Use of percutaneously inserted temporary pacing leads.

 • Designed to not interfere with other existing lines/leads.